tamper_side_white_mat_tamping_banner

 Step 1: Distribute the coffee before tamping

-Technically, this isn’t part of tamping itself, but it’s extremely important!
 If your coffee isn’t evenly distributed, the grounds in the center will be denser than at the edges.
-And you want to avoid that.
+This makes even extraction difficult to achieve.

 We recommend two techniques here: the “tapping” method or using a coffee distributor.

 The tapping technique is perfect for beginner home baristas.
-Gently tap the side of your portafiler a few times with the palm of your hand to spread the grounds evenly.
+Gently tap the side of your portafiler a few times with the palm of your hand to spread the grounds more evenly before tamping.

 Want to be extra sure your coffee is well distributed?
 Then we recommend using a WDT-tool and a coffee distributor.